Anacatlisboa23/Application-of-Machine-Learning-Methodologies-in-the-Search-for-New-Peptides-with-Antimicrobial-Pote/README.md

 Repository composition:

 *_Criation_MIC_Dataset.ipynb_*:  Notebook with the script for the criation of the dataset with MIC (Minimum Inhibitory Concentration) peptide values;

 *_Dataset_cleaning.ipynb_*: Notebook with the script for preparing datasets with relevant information;

-*_Dataset_creation.ipynb_*: Notebook with the creation of the initial datasets (antibiofilm, anti-viral, anti-bacterian, anti-gram-positive, anti-gram-negative)
+*_Dataset_creation.ipynb_*: Notebook with the creation of the initial datasets (antibiofilm, anti-viral, anti-bacterian, anti-gram-positive, anti-gram-negative);

 *_ESKAPE.ipynb_*: Processes a dataset related to ESKAPE pathogens;

 *_Features:_* Notebook with the extraction of features;

 *_ESM:_* Notebook with the ESM-1b encoding application;

 *_ProtBert:_*Notebook with the ProtBert encoding application;

 *Binary Classification:_* Notebook with the training and test of the machine learning and deep learning models used for binary classification;

 *_MIC_values_prediction:_* Notebook with the training and test of the machine learning and deep learning models used for MIC prediction.